 opportunity to experience the pastoral tranquillity of rural farmland,

+extensive forests, numerous caves, and a wealth of historical attractions.
 The river originates in Washington County in southern Indiana, and for

 a portion of its journey to the Ohio it forms the boundary between Harrison